SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/population/spiral.rst

 attraction, because the spiral systematically covers the surrounding region.
 On multi-modal landscapes with many isolated basins, PSO or Differential Evolution will typically perform better due to their stochastic exploration.
-Spiral Optimization has only one tuning parameter (``decay_rate``), making it the simplest population-based optimizer to configure in this library.
+Spiral Optimization has two movement parameters: ``spiral_radius`` controls the initial normalized search radius, while ``decay_rate`` controls how quickly that radius contracts.

 Algorithm